Reveal Plastic Surgery

 Eyelid surgery is an outpatient procedure, and you’ll be able to return home shortly after surgery with the help of a trusted friend or loved one.
 Your companion will need to stay with you for several hours after surgery to help you around the house.

-For the first few days after your eyelid surgery, your surgeon may instruct you to use medicated ointment on your incisions or to keep your eyes bandaged.
+For the first few days after your eyelid surgery, Dr. Bates or Dr. Maser may instruct you to use medicated ointment on your incisions or to keep your eyes bandaged.
 Although some soreness is normal, it’s typically easily manageable with prescribed medication.
 After about 1 week, your surgeon removes your sutures, and you should be able to get a better sense of your ultimate result.
 Most patients can return to work at this point, covering any residual bruising or discoloration with makeup.
 If you wear contact lenses, you may still need to wear glasses during this time.
 Over the next several weeks, your results will become more pronounced and you’ll see your beautiful, refreshed eyelids.

 Your New Look